Constitutional Court Procedure Act

 Petitions under this Section are admissible insofar as they concern principles of constitutional significance or it is necessary to satisfy the petitioners' basic rights protected under the Constitution.

-The Chamber, whose member is the reporting Justice in respect of the petition, may dismiss it by a unanimous ruling for which reasons must be given.
-In the case that no such unanimous ruling can be made, the admissibility of the petition shall be decided by the Constitutional Court.
+The Chamber may dismiss a petition by a unanimous order for which reasons must be given; otherwise, the admissibility of the petition shall be decided by the Constitutional Court.

-If three or more Justices, within 15 days after the preceding unanimous dismissal ruling has been made, consider that the petition is admissible, the Constitutional Court shall decide on its admissibility.
-The dismissal ruling shall otherwise be published and served on the petitioner promptly.
+If three or more Justices, within 15 days after the preceding unanimous dismissal order has been made, consider that the petition is admissible, the Constitutional Court shall decide on its admissibility.
+The dismissal order shall otherwise be published and served on the petitioner promptly.

 Article 62